 Child and dependent care expenses

 The cost of care for a child or dependent person is deductible.
 Qualifying persons include your children (12 years old or younger), or a spouse and certain other people who are physically or mentally incapable of self-care.
 Additionally, for care expenses to qualify, you need to either be working or looking for work while the care is taking place.
 For example, the cost of placing your children in daycare so that you can run your business is fully tax deductible.

 Depreciation allows you to deduct the cost of a high ticket business item over the time you use it, rather than deducting the cost of the asset in a single hit.

 The cost of items with a short useful life is deducted up front.
 Expensing these costs up front is more attractive because of the quicker tax benefit.
 But for those longer term investments with a higher price and long useful life, you’ll be required to depreciate the cost.

-Depreciation is more complicated than your average deduction, so we recommend reading our article on How to Calculate Small Business Depreciation, and asking your accountant which assets you can deduct in your business.
+Depreciation is more complicated than your average deduction, so we recommend reading our article What is Depreciation? and How Do You Calculate It?, and asking your accountant which assets you can deduct in your business.

 Educational costs are fully deductible when they add value to your business and increase your expertise.
 In order to decide if your class or workshop qualifies, the IRS will look at whether the expense maintains or improves skills that are required in your current business.